feophan/tenguesta_ngoldorinwa/docs/morph/nou.md

 + (type of) the consonant in which the stem ends;
 + length of the vowel in the stem.

-It is often impossible to derive the stem of a fifth-declension noun (and thus the exact pattern of that noun’s declension) from the *common singular* alone: the genitive is required to determine which subtype the noun belongs to.
+It is often impossible to derive the stem of a fifth-declension noun (and thus the exact pattern of that noun's declension) from the *common singular* alone: the genitive is required to determine which subtype the noun belongs to.
 Compare, for example:

 | n-base	| aran    	| *king*    	|
 |---------	|----------	|-----------	|